 To apply for ARTS, you must be:

 - A Masters or PhD student exhibiting research skills and experience in research design

 - Willing to commit to an approximately 6-month long project

-- Being able to travel to Montreal at your own expenses, Quebec and attend ARTS seminar at ICAP 2018
+- Be willing to travel to Montreal, Quebec and attend ARTS seminar at ICAP 2018

 The application should be accompanied by the following documents:

 - Cover letter with a statement of why you are interested in ARTS

 Please send all your documents to this email:

 Deadline for submitting applications is March 30, 2018